 The nil rate band (NRB) is also known as the inheritance tax threshold, as above.
 Generally, all UK residents benefit from the nil rate band.

 A residence nil rate band also came into existence on 6 April 2017.

 This may be available in addition to the nil rate band when you pass on your main residential residence to your spouse.
 For the tax year 2020/21 it increased to £175,000.
 This can offer significant tax savings, but it can be complicated to calculate.

-To take advantage of the residential nil rate band, a property must be passed on to direct descendants such as children or grandchildren.
+To take advantage of the residential nil rate band, a property must be passed on to direct descendants. these include children or grandchildren.
 A discretionary trust cannot be used to pass on the home, however certain other types of trust do qualify.
-Many people use Discretionary trusts in their wills, so it is important to review this and consider if the additional residential nil rate band will be used.
+Many people use Discretionary Trusts in their wills.
+Therefore, it is important to review this and consider if the additional residential nil rate band will be used.

 For estates valued over £2m, the residence nil rate band is tapered down.
 For every £2 that an estate is valued above £2 million, the residence nil rate band is reduced by £1.